Implicit Bias of Gradient Descent for Mean Squared Error Regression with Two-Layer Wide Neural Networks: Introduction

 \section{Introduction}

-Deep neural networks have achieved tremendous success in many areas.
-Understanding why neural networks trained in the overparametrized regime and without explicit regularization generalize well in practice is an important problem \citep{zhang2016understanding}.
-It has been observed that some form of capacity control different from network size must be at play \citep{neyshabur2014search}.
-Specifically the implicit bias of parameter optimization has been identified to play a key role in the generalization performance of neural networks \citep{neyshabur2017geometry}.
-By implicit bias we mean that among the many hypotheses that fit the training data, the algorithm selects one which satisfies additional properties that may be beneficial for its performance on new data.
+Understanding why artificial neural networks trained in the overparametrized regime and without explicit regularization generalize well in practice is one of the key challenges in contemporary deep learning \citep{zhang2016understanding}.
+A series of works have observed that this phenomenon must involve some form of capacity control beyond the network size \citep{neyshabur2014search} and, specifically, an implicit bias resulting from the parameter optimization procedures \citep{neyshabur2017geometry}.
+By implicit bias we mean that among the many candidate hypotheses that fit the training data, the optimization procedure selects one which satisfies additional properties benefitting its performance on new data.
+In this work we investigate the implicit bias of gradient descent parameter optimization for mean squared error regression with wide shallow ReLU networks.
+Our theory shows that gradient descent is biased towards smooth functions.
+More precisely, the trained functions are well captured by interpolating splines depending on the initial function and the probability distribution that is used to initialize the network parameters.